symfony/symfony-docs/contributing/code/core_team.rst

 The **Symfony Core** team is the group of developers that determine the direction and evolution of the Symfony project.
-Their votes rule if the features proposed by the community are approved or rejected.
+Their votes rule if the features and patches proposed by the community are approved or rejected.

-All the Symfony Core members are longtime contributors with a solid technical expertise and they have demonstrated a strong commitment to drive the project forward.
+All the Symfony Core members are long-time contributors with a solid technical expertise and they have demonstrated a strong commitment to drive the project forward.